bartwroblewski/step_stequencer/README.md

 ## Technology stack

-TypeScript with React hooks for interface and looping.
+TypeScript with React hooks for interface and logic/looping.

 Tone.js for synthesizing the sounds.